• Skip to primary navigation

 Instructions

-• In a medium nonstick skillet, cook the water, sugar, cinnamon and vanilla over medium-high heat until sugar is dissolved.
+• In a large skillet (I use my cast iron or nonstick), combine the water, sugar, cinnamon and vanilla over medium-high heat.
+Cook and stir frequently until sugar is dissolved.

 • Stir in the nuts.
 Continue to cook over medium-high heat, stirring frequently, until the mixture thickens and liquid is gone.

-• Once sugar mixture is crystallized on the nuts and no longer gooey (anywhere from 5 to 10 minutes of cooking), transfer to wax paper to cool.
+• Once the liquid is gone and the coating is still wet and sticky (about 6 to 8 minutes of cooking) transfer to wax paper to cool.

 Nutrition